AddictedCS/soundfingerprinting/README.md

 - `TotalTracksAnalyzed` - total # of tracks analyzed during query time.
 If this number exceeds 50, try optimizing your configuration.
 - `TotalFingerprintsAnalyzed` - total # of fingerprints analyzed during query time.
 If this number exceeds 500, try optimizing your configuration.

-### Upgrade from 2.x to 3.x
+### Upgrade from 2.x to 4.x
 All users of _soundfingerprinting_ are encouraged to migrate to v3.x due to all sorts of important bug-fixes and improvements.
 Version 3.2.0 is faster, more accurate, and provides an intuitive response interface with additional information about the query and the match.
 When migrating make sure to re-insert the fingerprints into the datasource, since their internal signature changed slightly.
+Version v4.x provides a faster fingerprinting algorithm with new Haar Wavelet norm which yields better recall and recognition.

 ### List of additional soundfingerprinting integrations
 - [SoundFingerprinting.Audio.Bass](https://www.nuget.org/packages/SoundFingerprinting.Audio.Bass) - Bass.Net audio library integration, comes as a replacement for NAudio default service.
 Works faster, more accurate resampling, supports multiple audio formats, independent upon target OS.
 [Bass](http://www.un4seen.com) is free for non-comercial use.